trebor/soul-bound/rfc.md

   * `sponsorSig`: Signature over `sessionId∥timestamp` using Sponsor's private key
 * **Semantics:**
   * Candidate collects this signed attestation to build the MintRequest.
-  * Valid only if attestation is within Δ₂ of ChallengeRequest.
+  * Valid only if attestation is within Δ_verify of ChallengeRequest.

 ## **4.3 MintRequest**